An ad-free and cookie-free website.

-We show how LIND stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Other Consumer Services industry.
+We show how LIND stock compares to 2,000+ US-based stocks, and to peers in the Transportation and Warehousing sector and Deep Sea Passenger Transportation industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Lindblad Expeditions Holdings, Inc. is an expedition travel company that focuses on ship-based voyages through its Lindblad Expeditions brand and on land-based travel through its subsidiary, Natural Habitat Adventures, an adventure travel and ecotourism company with a focus on responsible nature travel.
 Lindblad Expeditions works in partnership with National Geographic to inspire people to explore and care about the planet.
 The organizations work in tandem to produce innovative marine expedition programs and to promote conservation and sustainable tourism around the world.
 The partnership's educationally oriented voyages allow guests to interact with and learn from leading scientists, naturalists and researchers while discovering stunning natural environments, above and below the sea, through state-of-the-art exploration tools.
 Natural Habitat partners with the World Wildlife Fund to offer and promote conservation and sustainable travel that directly protects nature.
 Natural Habitat's adventures include polar bear tours in Churchill, Canada, Alaskan grizzly bear adventures and African safaris.